-As part of our ongoing commitment to the Waitrose Way and treating people fairly, Waitrose is proud to support the work of the Fairtrade Foundation; promoting sustainable development in sourcing communities around the world.
+As part of our ongoing commitment to the Waitrose Way and treating people fairly, Waitrose is proud to support the work of the Fairtrade Foundation; promoting sustainable development in communities around the world.

 We sell a range of own-label and branded Fairtrade products in our stores, all of which have been purchased under Fairtrade terms and promote decent working conditions through positive trading relationships.